 That may read like a back-handed compliment, it’s not meant to be.

-Just that he totally believes in the power of advertising, he’s unwavering, and that was very striking.
+Just that he totally believes in the power of advertising, he’s so unwavering that it was striking.

-Especially today, when nobody seems be very sure of what advertising is, should or shouldn’t be.
+Especially today, when nobody seems be very sure of what advertising even is.

 Higher to Frank meant “not just achieving sales success, but ensuring any advertiser entering people’s lives uninvited, left them a little better or richer for their visit”.